p88h/aoc2024/README.md

 With some C dependencies, I guess, but that's the point of Zig, right?

-Hopefully, you should be able to run all the solution code by using
+Hopefully, you should be able to run the solutions code by using

 ```
+# run last day
 $ zig build run
+# run all days
+$ zig build run -- all
 ```

 But this is Zig.
 YMMV.